- Travel and Places

 The Guanches are thought to have believed in a magic and spiritual world with worship of several gods including a supreme god and creator 'Achaman', a god of the Sun or 'Majec' and a goddess mother, 'Chaxiraxi'.
 Examples of embalmed remains of this civilisation have been discovered which display preservation methods which are like those used in Ancient Egypt, as well as other archaeological remains, samples of which can be found in the Archaeological Museum of Puerto de la Cruz.

-Spanish conquest in the fifteenth and sixteenth centuries led to disease which almost decimated the native male population and eventually the two cultures began to merge.
-The town began to thrive as a port, principally as part of the nearby town of La Orotava, until the building of a church and town square in the early 17th century led to further separate development and recognition as a point of settlement.
+Spanish conquest in the fifteenth and sixteenth centuries changed the dynamic of the islands and the two cultures began to merge.
+Some adverse health events at that time also led to a reduction of the native male population.
+Under Spanish influence, the town began to thrive as a port, principally as part of the nearby town of La Orotava, until the building of a church and town square in the early 17th century led to further separate development and recognition as a point of settlement.

 The import and export of sugar was followed by wine sales and a treaty with the British allowed further expansion of trade.
 Shakespeare is known to have mentioned Canarian wine several times in his plays.
 Notably in Twelfth Night Act I, scene III Sir Andrew Aguecheek is asked by Sir Toby Belch 'Oh Knight, thou lackest a cup of canary?
 When did I see thee so put down?' and from the Merry Wives of Windsor Act III, scene II the host declares 'Farewell my hearts.
 I will to my honest knight Falstaff and drink canary with him'.